lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 1. @swarmnode (20% participation crisis)
 ```
-SwarmNode - saw you're at 20% participation.
+Hey SwarmNode!
+I'm Luke—been working with Adam, Chris and Jake from @MigrateFun on tools that help projects post-migration.

-We built migrate-chart.fun so holders and investors can see complete price action across migrations.
+Built migrate-chart.fun so holders can see complete price action across migrations.
 Working with ZERA and PAYAI currently.

-Happy to show you what we built if helpful.
+Noticed you're at 20% participation—happy to help if useful.
+Want to see what we built?
 ```

 ### 2. @acedatacloud (20% participation crisis)
 ```
-Ace Data Cloud - saw you're at 20% participation.
+Hey Ace team!
+I'm Luke—been chatting with Adam McBride and the @MigrateFun guys about helping projects with post-migration transparency.

-We built migrate-chart.fun—shows holders the full price action pre/post migration.
-Working with ZERA and PAYAI.
+Built migrate-chart.fun for ZERA and PAYAI—shows complete price history so holders can see the full picture.

-Might help with transparency through Dec 24.
+Saw you're at 20% participation.
+Happy to help if it's useful.
 Want to see it?
 ```

 ---